-For Fall 2020, the normal load is 3.0 to 3.5 credits plus PE.
+In a typical first semester, the normal load is 4.0 to 4.5 credits plus PE.
 There are many reasons why we encourage you to take this load.
-The fourth credit that one would typically take in the fall should be taken in the January term, so that you end up with four credits over the Fall 2020 and January 2021 terms.
 Everyone should take PE credit each quarter or a one semester-long PE dance course, if you do not participate in a varsity sport.

 If you want to take more than the normal load of credits in a semester, you should consider doing so very carefully, particularly if those courses include a laboratory component or if you anticipate having heavy time commitments outside the academic ones.
 Officially, you may take up to 10 credits per academic year without paying additional tuition, but we strongly encourage you to stick to the normal load during your first semester.